Detailed review of the end of 2017

-This short review (cannot promise it will be short?!) is a continuation of ”Accomplish a goal every month??
-C’est pas possible!” article and this is the perfect opportunity for me to share what have I done/visited/listened and read so far from October to December…
+This short review is a continuation of ”Is it possible for you to accomplish a goal every month?’‘ article and this is the perfect opportunity for me to share how did the end of 2017 (from October to December) go for me.

 When the wheater is getting cold, it’s time for more home activities like watching movies and reading books.
 In October I watched a bunch of very interesting documentaries of DW documentary.
 The best according to me is ”The people, history, and culture of Uzbekistan – Traveling the Silk Road”

-November: I went to two concerts – Le Mystère des Voix Bulgares and Mariza.
+In addition, I went to two concerts – Le Mystere des Voix Bulgares and Mariza.
 Both concerts were breathtaking.
-Le Mystère des Voix Bulgares took place at the Dom Tower in Utrecht and Mariza sang fado at Tivoli Vredenburg.
+Le Mystere des Voix Bulgares took place at the Dom Tower in Utrecht and Mariza sang fado at Tivoli Vredenburg.

 December: the last month of the year was quite busy and full of cultural events.

-- Dickens festival in Deventer: that was the highlight of the winter season.
-I’ve been looking forward to it for sooo long.
+That was the highlight of the winter season.
+I’ve been looking forward to it for so long.
 Finally, I made it and I am extremely happy.
 Visiting the Dickens Festival in Deventer, the Netherlands is one in a lifetime experience.
 Don’t miss it out.
-For more info, check it here: While everybody is rushing to German Christmas markets, visit Dickens Festival in Deventer, the Netherlands
+For more info, check it here: Skip the German Christmas markets and visit Dickens Festival in Deventer, the Netherlands

 Merry Christmas to all of you and Marvellous New 2018!